-Your doctor has given your daughter a steroid cream to use on their vulva to treat lichen sclerosus.
-Your doctor has recommended that your daughter has regular blood tests because some of the steroid medicine in the cream is absorbed into the body and there is a chance that might affect your daughter's natural steroid levels (cortisol and cortisone).
-This study is looking at natural steroid levels in saliva of children using steroid creams for skin conditions affecting the genitalia (boys are also invited to take part in the study).
+Your doctor has given your son a steroid cream to use on their foreskin.
+Some of the steroid medicine in the cream may be absorbed into the body and there is a small chance that might affect your son's natural steroid levels (cortisol and cortisone).
+This study is looking at natural steroid levels in children using steroid creams for skin conditions affecting the genitalia (girls are also invited to join the study).
+The study will measure natural steroid levels in saliva.